Part of Real Estate Syndication: The Passive Investors Guide

 LP investments represent some of the most flexible and advantageous investment conditions available.
 While GPs handle all management tasks associated with generating profits from a property, LPs can enjoy the peace of mind that comes with consistent cash distributions with very low liability.

 LP investing provides both the access and freedom to pour capital into multiple projects without trying to “live off” a single make-or-break property for investors seeking a way to invest in much larger or multiple properties.
+The underlying real estate syndication structure that codifies these LP/GP roles is worth understanding before committing capital.

 Sources: